SeanArMo/admin-dashboard/README.md

 # admin-dashboard
-An admin dashboard using inermediate HTML and CSS
+An admin dashboard using intermediate HTML and CSS